 Display template (mandatory)

-Here you will link the page to a display template.
-The display template will determine the structure and content of the page that you are creating, and can be saved and re-used when creating future pages.
+Here, the page you are creating will be linked to a display template.
+The display template will determine the structure of the page, and can be saved and re-used when creating additional pages.

 Here you can add an icon to the page you are creating.
 You can select an existing icon in Backstage or upload a new one.

 Now click on the Pages tab, and the created page will now appear:

 2. Editing the page display template

 In the Pages tab you can see the page that you created.
 Click on Edit to begin adding content to the page, via the display template: